 - ¼ tsp salt

-- Place beans in a pressure cooker and cover with fresh water, about an inch above the beans.
+- Drain soaked beans and place in a pressure cooker.
+Cover with fresh water, about an inch above the beans.
 Cover and cook for about 20 to 25 mins.
-If using canned kidney beans, then simply combine with remaining ingredients in step 4.
+See step 5 for canned beans.

 - Meanwhile, chop the onion, garlic, carrot and scallion then place in a bowl.